zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

         /* Do not forget: sender should approve bridge address to do this */ avaxToken.transferFrom(msg.sender, address(this), amount);

-        /* Event that is emmited for relayer to process */ emit Transfer(
+        /* Event that is emitted for relayer to process */ emit Transfer(
             msg.sender,
             to,